UltraCart/rest_api_v2_sdk_ruby/docs/SfvbApi.md

 > <SfvbElementSchemaResponse> get_sfvb_element(element_type)

-Configuration schema for one element type
+Configuration schema and field card for one element type

+schema is the draft-07 JSON schema for the element config object and doc is the markdown field card, both as strings.
+Either is omitted when none has been published for the element, which is still a 200.
+The catalog is published by the visual builder release process, and a republish can take up to an hour to appear here.

 ### Examples